fixpanic/fixpanic-cli-tool/docs/platform-support.md

 # Platform Support

-The FixPanic CLI is designed to run on all major operating systems and architectures.
+The OpsSquad CLI is designed to run on all major operating systems and architectures.

 | Platform | Architecture | Status | Notes |
 |----------|--------------|--------|-------|